Aldi Adilang

-Aldi Novel Adilang (born September 30, 1999) is an Indonesian fisherman who was stranded alone in the Pacific Ocean for 49 days in 2018.
+Aldi Novel Adilang is an Indonesian fisherman who was stranded alone in the Pacific Ocean for 49 days in 2018.

 Adilang survived by crafting his own spear and fishing pole, and filtering seawater.
 He was rescued by a commercial tanker from Panama.

 Biography

-Aldi Adilang was born in Indonesia in 1999. and lived on Sulawesi.
+Aldi Adilang was born in Indonesia. and lived on Sulawesi.
 At age 16, he started working as a lamp keeper on a floating fish trap moored to the seabed 125 km out from the coast of North Sulawesi.
 During this time, he was stranded at sea for two short periods, "The first [time], I was afloat for a week and helped by the owner of the raft.
 The second time, I was afloat for two days and also received help from the owner of the raft."